Characteristic classes of flags of foliations and Lie algebra cohomology: Relative cohomology of parabolic Lie subalgebra

-Let us reformulate Corollary~\ref{cor::Ext:gl:b} in terms of Schur functors as we need it in Lemma~\ref{lm::H_b::coeff}.
-Indeed, if $\mu$ is a highest weight of a polynomial $\gl_n$-module, that is $\mu$ is a Young diagram, then $L_{I}(\mu)=S^{\mu}(U)$.
+Let us reformulate Corollary~\ref{cor::Ext:gl:b} in terms of Schur functors as {this is needed} in Lemma~\ref{lm::H_b::coeff}.
+Indeed, if $\mu$ is the highest weight of a polynomial $\gl_n$-module, that is $\mu$ is a Young diagram, then $L_{I}(\mu)=S^{\mu}(U)$.
 Let $L(\mu):=S^{\mu}(V\oplus U)$ be the corresponding irreducible polynomial $\gl_{m+n}$-module with the same highest weight.
 Thus Corollary~\ref{cor::Ext:gl:b} implies coincidence of dimensions:

 Since the category of finite-dimensional $\gl_{m+n}$-modules is semi-simple we get an isomorphism for arbitrary $\gl_{m+n}$-module $L$:

 This is the reformulation of Corollary~\ref{cor::Ext:gl:b} given in Lemma~\ref{lm::H_b::coeff}.